-THIS WEEKEND’S FORMAT – The PBR Saskatoon Classic, will feature two rounds of bull riding.
+THIS WEEKEND’S FORMAT – The PBR Saskatoon Classic, presented by Redhead Equipment and CASE IH, will feature two rounds of bull riding.
 Each rider will get on one bull in Round 1 on Friday and Round 2 on Saturday.
 The 10 bull riders with the top combined ride scores will then advance to the championship round on Saturday where they will attempt one final bull in an effort to be crowned the event champion.
-The Cup Series event in Saskatoon will also feature the third, and final, 5/5 Bucking Battle of the year.
+While the Round 1 lineup will be drawn, riders will draft their Round 2 bulls.
+In the main event, one rider will have the chance to earn a maximum 105 national points.
+The Cup Series event in Saskatoon will also feature the second 5/5 Bucking Battle of the year.
 Following Friday night’s Round 1, the Top 5 riders from the opening round will attempt five of the event’s top bulls.
 Featuring both a separate purse, and national points, $2,500 will be available, with the winner set to collect 15 national points.

-5/5 BUCKING BATTLE – In 2021, at all two-day PBR Canada Cup events, the opening night of competition will feature a 5/5 Bucking Battle.
+5/5 BUCKING BATTLE – In 2022, at all two-day PBR Canada Cup events, the opening night of competition will feature a 5/5 Bucking Battle.
 Pitting the Top 5 riders from the event’s opening round against the five best bucking bulls at the event, the special round will feature both a separate purse, and national points.
-No world points will be awarded.
 The national points will be awarded as: 1st – 15; 2nd – 12; 3rd – 9; 4th- 6; and 5th – 4.
 The money will payout as: 1st - $1,250; 2nd - $750; and 3rd – $500.
 The bulls slated to buck in the 5/5 Bucking Battle in Saskatoon are:

 2019 Daylon Swearingen*

 2017 Zane Lambert / Edgar Durazo*